zsoltkovacs/p2pp/README.md

 One of the first lines of the mcf.gcode file will contain the O22 command.

-e.g. O22 D**e827315ff39aaaaa
+e.g. O22 De827315ff39aaaaa

-Take everythong after O22 D and use that as your printer Profileas follows.
+Take everythong after **O22 D** and use that as your printer Profileas follows.
 Note your ID will differ and making a mistake will trigger the printer in recalibration!!

 ```
-*;P2PP PRINTERPROFILE=**e827315ff39aaaaa
+*;P2PP PRINTERPROFILE=e827315ff39aaaaa
 *;P2PP SPLICEOFFSET=30
 *;P2PP MINSTARTSPLICE=100
 *;P2PP MINSPLICE=70